By Larry Rickard, Campus Safety Chief

 While you are away:

-• Don’t post your travel plans on Facebook, Twitter or other social media letting people know you will be out of town.
-But do let someone know your travel plans such as: your departure date and time from campus, where you plan to stop en route or overnight, estimated date and time of arrival at your destination.
+• Don’t post your travel plans on social media!
+This lets people know when your home—and your valuables—will be alone.
+Do let someone know your travel plans, such as: your departure date and time from campus, where you plan to stop en route or overnight, estimated date and time of arrival at your destination.

 • Keep your residence hall room secure while you are away.
 Do not leave valuables in your room over the holiday breaks.

 • Have your mail, newspapers and deliveries stopped or picked up by a neighbor, friend or relative.

 • If you park your car in the driveway, have a friend move it occasionally.

 Stay safe on the road and in the air: